 Once all these costs have been added up, the amount of money it takes to run a car for a year can easily number in the thousands of pounds.
 If you don’t have the budget to keep these expenditures up, it might be time to sell.

 Selling your car at this point doesn’t mean that you have to make do without.
-You could replace your current vehicle with a different model that’s more fuel efficient or cheaper to insure.
+You could replace your current vehicle with a different model that’s more fuel-efficient or cheaper to insure.
 The most important thing is that you don’t feel tied down to ongoing costs that you don’t have the money for.

 Whether or not you have the money to keep the car maintained, its current condition might be a reason to sell.
 There are no hard and fast rules to follow, but if you want to get a reasonable amount of money for your vehicle it will need to be in good nick.
 If you know your motor is ageing, you might want to consider selling it before it runs into serious reliability problems.

 At the other end of the spectrum, you might want to sell a car that’s not in good condition.
 Although you’re unlikely to get much for it, you’ll get even less the longer you wait.
 Cars can be sold for scrap even if they’re not going to go back on the market, which means you can normally get something.
-Even if your car’s still drivable, if it’s getting to the point where it needs significant work every time an MOT or service comes around, it might be time to sell up and move on
+Even if your car’s still drivable, if it’s getting to the point where it needs significant work every time an MOT or service comes around, it might be time to sell up and move on.

 Circumstances change, and when they do, our cars might need to change with them.
 Many people simply want a car that does the job they require and aren’t fussed about the latest models, which means they’re happy to downgrade if they stop needing something more expensive.

-Perhaps you’ve just moved into a city, where the public transport is great but driving around yourself is a nightmare.
+Perhaps you’ve just moved into a city, where public transport is great but driving around yourself is a nightmare.
 Maybe that big saloon could be sold and replaced with a little coupe or bus pass?
 Or perhaps the kids have moved out, and the people carrier could be downgraded to something smaller and more exciting?
 There are all sorts of reasons why a cheaper car might be a much better fit for you than your current model.

-Depending on how much your current car is worth, you might find that selling it on covers the costs of a cheaper model completely, or at least goes a long way towards the price.
+Depending on how much your current car is worth, you might find that selling it covers the costs of a cheaper model completely, or at least goes a long way towards the price.

 Remember, there’s no need to rush when making a decision to downgrade – you don’t want to sell your pricier car only to find that you need it after all.
-Give it some time to check what kind of car you really need, and use a comparison site like Jamjar to keep tabs on how much you could get for it.
+Give it some time to check what kind of car you really need, and use a car buying comparison site like Jamjar to keep tabs on how much you could get for it.

 What documents do I need?